 How to Connect Your Android Device to the Internet Using an Ethernet Adapter.

-You can connect your Android phone or tablet to the internet using an Ethernet cable.
 Wi-Fi and mobile data are the most common options for most people, using an Ethernet adapter can be great in situations where Wi-Fi is too busy or you need the most stable connection.

 Setup